 She was the only child of Saber El-Choboq El Rayess and Rafqa Gemayel.

-In 1843, her father experienced financial difficulties and sent her to work as a servant for four years in Damascus at the home of Assaad Al-Badawi, of the Lebanese Nationality.
+In 1843, her father experienced financial difficulties and sent her to work as a servant for four years in Damascus in the house of Assaad Al-Badawi, of the Lebanese Nationality.
 Rafqa became a beautiful, pleasant, humorous young woman, pure and tender with a serene voice.

 2- RAFQA in the Congregation of the Mariamettes (1859 - 1871)

 At that time, Rafqa felt drawn in the religious life so she asked God to help her achieve her desire.
 She decided to go to the convent of Our Lady of Deliverance in Bikfaya.
 There, she joined the Mariamettes, founded by Father Joseph Gemayel.

 When she entered the convent church, she felt deep joy and happiness.
 One look at the icon of Our Lady of Deliverance was enough to confirm God’s voice who told her to enter the religious life: "You will become a nun".
 The Mother Superior accepted Rafqa without questioning her, she entered the convent, after that, she refused to go back home with her father and his wife, when they came to discourage her from becoming a nun.

 Following a period of postulate, Rafqa wore the robe of novice related to the congregation on the feast of St. Joseph on March 19th, 1861.
 A year later and at the same date, she pronounced her temporary vows.

 The new vower went to Ghazir's Seminary where she was in charge of kitchen service.
 Among the seminarians were Elias Howayek, later to become Patriarch, and Boutros El- Zoghbi, later to become Archbishop.

 Rafqa studied in her free time Arabic, calligraphy and arithmetic and also helped girls aspiring to join her congregation.